rclone/rclone/docs/content/faq.md

 it would be possible to make partial downloads work.
 However to make this work efficiently this would require storing a significant amount of metadata, which breaks the desired 1:1 mapping of files to objects.

+### Can rclone do bi-directional sync? ###

+No, not at present.  rclone only does uni-directional sync from A ->
+B. It may do in the future though since it has all the primitives - it just requires writing the algorithm to do it.